Paper Moon (film): Critical response

 Vincent Canby of The New York Times praised "two first-class performances" from Ryan and Tatum O'Neal but found the film "oddly depressing" and unable to "make up its mind whether it wants to be an instant antique or a comment on one".
 Roger Ebert gave the film his top four-star rating and commented that "a genre movie about a con man and a little girl is teamed up with the real poverty and desperation of Kansas and Missouri, circa 1936.
 You wouldn't think the two approaches would fit together, somehow, but, they do, and the movie comes off as more honest and affecting than if Bogdanovich had simply paid tribute to older styles".
 Gene Siskel gave the film three-and-a-half stars out of four and wrote that Tatum O'Neal "is more than cute.
 Her role is something special in the well-established tradition of children on film."

 Arthur D. Murphy in Variety called Tatum O'Neal "outstanding" and added, "Alvin Sargent's screenplay is a major contributor to the overall excellent results".
 Charles Champlin of the Los Angeles Times wrote that Tatum O'Neal was "just plain marvelous and Paper Moon is a tough, funny, beautifully calculated diversion".
 Gary Arnold of The Washington Post wrote that the film "may prove a keen disappointment if you go with high expectations.
 At its best the film is only mildly amusing, and I'm not sure I could come up with a few undeniable highlights if pressed on the point".
 Tom Milne in The Monthly Film Bulletin called the film "very easy to take, especially as Alvin Sargent's dialogue has a nice edge of wit.
 The trouble is that the film covers all the ground it is going to cover in the scene in the restaurant near the beginning when we, with Ryan O'Neal, first realise that the sweetly awful child is going to be more than a match for him as far as wits are concerned".

-On Rotten Tomatoes the film holds an approval rating of 93% based on 40 reviews, with an average rating of 8.6/10.
-The site's critics consensus reads, "Expertly balancing tones, Paper Moon is a deft blend of film nostalgia and finely tuned performances – especially from Tatum O'Neal, who won an Oscar for her debut."
 Metacritic assigned a weighted average score of 77 out of 100 based on eight critics, indicating "generally favorable reviews".